 - Owners may chose to apply for entry into the Voluntary Remediation Program (VRP), which employs risk-based remediation standards for contaminants associated with the site and its use over time, as outlined in the User Guide for Risk Assessment of Petroleum Releases.
 Once the remediation standards are achieved, the owner will receive a "Certificate of Completion", which may require an environmental convenant be recorded with restrictions to appropriately control the risks/exposures to achieve the remediation standards, or

-- Owners may chose to remediate the site to risk-based standards for only the contaminants associated with the petroleum release (assigned Leak #) by entering into a LUST-UECA agreement with the agency utilizing the Uniform Environmental Covenant Act (UECA).
+- Owners may chose to remediate the site to risk-based standards for only the contaminants associated with the petroleum release (assigned Leak #) by entering into a LUST-UECA agreement (click here for the UECA Agreement Modification Template) with the agency utilizing the Uniform Environmental Covenant Act (UECA).
 Once the remediation standards are achieved, the owner will receive a "No Further Action at this time" release/closure of the leak case similar to the 'enforcement path', but which will also require an environmental convenant with restrictions to be recorded to appropriately control the risks/exposures to achieve the remediation standards.

 One noteworthy issue is the sufficiency and usability of existing data for the site.
 As noted in the VRP Guidance, data to be used for risk assessments requires a higher level of validation, so interested parties should anticipate that need.

 To learn more about these remediation options you can view the 9/01/09 Brownfields Conference Presentation

 You can also use the LUST UECA Checklist as a quick guide for bringing sites into the LUST UECA process.